ClickCease

 Criminal Cases

-One of the earliest decisions victims of sexual assault or abuse may face involves whether or not to pursue criminal actions against the person who abused them.
-This decision will not be entirely up to the victim, but the first step will be one that the victim must decide.
-In order to pursue a criminal case, the crime has to be reported to law enforcement by the victim.
+One of the earliest decisions survivors of sexual assault or abuse may face involves whether or not to pursue criminal actions against the person who abused them.
+This decision will not be entirely up to the individual, but the first step will be one that the survivor must decide.
+In order to pursue a criminal case, the crime has to be reported to law enforcement by the sexual abuse survivor.

 After the crime has been reported, the decision to pursue a criminal case involves the following steps: